MapColonies/exporter-cleanup-deprecated/readme.md

 ### configurations:
 The service configuration file can be created by running ```npm run confd``` or ```npm run confd:prod``.
-The generated values are taken from env if existent,

-for dev deployments the configuration file can then be modified manually.
+The generated values are taken from env if exists, for dev deployments the configuration file can then be modified manually.

 The configuration contains the following values: